-Subsequent to year-end, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-On March 23, 2020, the City of Toronto declared a state of emergency.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
+The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", continues to require governments worldwide to enforce emergency measures to combat the spread of the virus.
+These measures have caused material disruption to businesses globally resulting in an economic slowdown.
 The duration and impact of the COVID-19 outbreak is unknown at this time.
-As a result of the uncertainty, The United Church may be negatively impacted by the timing and/or amount of future revenue receipts, the market value of its investments and recovery of capital loans.
+As a result, of the uncertainty, The United Church may be negatively impacted by the timing and/or amount of future revenue receipts, the market value of its investments and recovery of capital loans.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of The United Church in future periods.